Nebiyou-x/Epl-machine-learning/README.md

 # Epl-machine-learning

-Ethiopian Premier league Data Scraper and predictor using python and Machine Learning Basics
+Ethiopian Premier league Data Scraper and predictor using python and Machine Learning